awsdocs/aws-ruby-developer-guide/doc_source/hello.rst

 ====================================

-Add a :code:`require` statement to the top of your Ruby source file so you can use the classes and methods provided by the |sdk-ruby|:
+Add a :code:`require` statement to the top of your Ruby source file so you can use the classes and methods provided by the |sdk-ruby|.

 .. code-block:: ruby